codekopf/Coursera-OOJPDSaB/README.md

 ### Week 3 ###
 The fourth week is about implementing Dijkstra's algorithm and A* Search algorithm.

+For me personaly was most hardest to understand the idea of obtaining distance.
+Since I always try to make algorithms as general as possible, I did not realize for a while this is very narrow task.
+GeographicPoint class contains method for obtainning distance between 2 nodes and therefore there is no need to create something custom.
+In the end all the data maps use "longitude" and "latitude" as markers and distance in arbitrary units can be compute from it.

 Week 3 files:
 * roadgraph/MapGraph.java